 Medicare Supplemental Insurance (Medigap or MedSup) is specifically designed to supplement Medicare's benefits and is regulated by federal and state law, It must be clearly identified as Medicare Supplemental Insurance and it must provide specific benefits that help fill the gaps in your Medicare coverage.
 Other kinds of insurance may help you with out-of-pocket health care costs but they do not qualify as Medigap plans.

-In Idahow there are more than 40 companies that sell Medigap Plans.
-We represent many of them.
-It is important to us that we can offer the best value to our clients.
+In Idaho there are a lot of companies that sell Medigap Plans and we represent many of them.
+It's important to us that we can offer the best value to our clients.

 "The Cost of Medigap policies can vary widely.
 There can be big differences in the premiums that insurance companies charge for exactly the same coverage."

 From the page 19 of the Federal Choosing A Medigap Policy Brochure